stephenmussel/java-mortgage-calculator/README.md

 <br />

 A Java project building a command line mortgage calculator.
-The initial goal is to create an MVP that takes three inputs to calculate the monthly mortgage payment.
-Features will be added as needed.
+The initial goal was to create an MVP that prompted clients to input their
+`Principal`, `Annual Interest Rate`, and `Payment terms (years)` to calculate their monthly mortgage payments.
+A `Payment Schedule`
+feature was added to provide clients with a clear outline of their future payments.
+The `Payment Schedule` provided a new balance for each payment made until the balance was paid off.
+This feature was helpful to show users their current progress while making payments towards their balance.

 <p align="right">(<a href="#top">back to top</a>)</p>